in

 Snacks for Diabetes

-People with diabetes need small frequent meals to avoid a rapid increase in their blood glucose and avoid hypoglycemia.
+People with diabetes need small frequent meals with at least one or two healthy low-carb snacks to avoid hypoglycemia as well as spikes in their blood glucose.

 All you have to do is make sure that your snacks are nutritionally rich and balanced and that you are good to go.